awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-toolkit.md

       For a single\-instance environment, your VPC only needs a public subnet for the instance\.
 Selecting a subnet for the load balancer is not applicable because the environment doesn't have a load balancer\.
 For more information, see [Environment Types](using-features-managing-env-types.md)\.

    1. For a load\-balanced, autoscaled environment, select the security group you created for your instances, if applicable\.
-For more information, see [Create a Security Group for Your Instances](vpc-basic.md#create-instance-sg)\.

       For a single\-instance environment, you don't need a NAT device\.
 Select the default security group\.
 Elastic Beanstalk assigns an Elastic IP address to the instance that lets the instance access the Internet\.